 Born Wild Community offers a range of nature-based programs designed to suit different ages, interests, and developmental stages.
-For babies and toddlers, our Nature Playgroup provides a gentle introduction to outdoor exploration with parents and child staying, playing and exploring together in their own time.
+For babies and toddlers, our Playgroups provide a gentle introduction to outdoor exploration with parents and child staying, playing and exploring together in their own time.
 Bush Kinder is ideal for preschoolers, encouraging independence and curiosity through nature play.
 It is a supported drop off arrangement where you can choose to stay, stay for some of the time or leave your child in the care of our facilitators.
-Forest School and Forest Skills cater to children up to 14 years, focusing on adventure, resilience, and bushcraft.
+Forest School and Forest Skills cater to children up to 12 years, focusing on adventure, resilience, and bushcraft.
 Again, a supported drop off program.
-Yoga and Nature Play is for the whole family and blends movement with mindfulness for all ages, while Wildflower Kids community groups offer flexible, sometimes facilitated sessions for little ones.
+Yoga and Nature Play is for the whole family and blends movement with mindfulness for all ages, while Wildflower Kids community groups offer free, flexible, sometimes facilitated sessions for little ones.
 With program lengths from 1 to 5.5 hours and a multi-age approach, your child can find a space that meets their needs while benefiting from inclusive, nature-driven learning.

 Born Wild Community programs run in all weather, rain or shine.
 Sessions will go ahead in wet conditions as long as there is no lightning or hazardous winds.
 If heat and/or fire danger is extreme a decision will be made to cancel.
 We encourage families to dress children appropriately for the weather, in cooler weather this includes a rain jacket, gumboots, warm socks, and wet weather pants, and to pack a spare set of warm clothes.
 While we provide shelter when needed, we find that rainy days often bring the most joy, with children embracing the adventure of splashing in puddles (and mud) and experiencing nature in its truest form.

-As a charity, we understand that financial challenges, especially during times of illness, can make it difficult for families to commit to a full term of Nature Play.
+We understand that financial challenges, especially during times of illness, can make it difficult for families to commit to a full term of Nature Play.
 While we do have program costs to cover, we strive to be as flexible as possible.
 If you notify us at least 24 hours before your session, you’re welcome to make up any missed sessions within the following six months.
 To reschedule, please email us with your preferred day or time so we can confirm availability.

 Our Bush Kinder and Forest School program costs reflect significant essential expenses such as employees, insurance and site fees.
 We are fully insured through Sportscover Insurance, providing comprehensive coverage, including $20 million in public liability insurance, ensuring the safety and security of our programs.

-We no longer offer trial sessions, but we do keep 2-3 casual spots open most sessions.
-Additionally, we host free or low-cost events throughout the year, including Children’s Week, Kids in Nature Week, Family Play in the Gardens, and other community festivals.
+We no longer offer trial sessions, but we do have 2-3 casual spots open most sessions.
+Additionally, we host free or low-cost events throughout the year, including Community Playgroups, Children’s Week, Kids in Nature Week, Family Play in the Gardens, and other festivals.
 If you're looking for a low-cost option to explore our space, you can book into our Casual Nature Playgroup, which welcomes all ages.
 This one-hour stay-and-play session runs alongside our Bush Kinder and Forest School programs, offering a great opportunity to experience the environment, meet other participants and facilitators, and get a feel for our longer programs before committing.

 After enrolling, you will receive a ticket and email outlining everything you need to bring and our terms and conditions.
 Essential items include: